Creating Contextual Annotation

 Introduce advanced text editing capabilities, including image embedding, and customizable formatting options, to achieve a more versatile documentation tools.

-User input 1.1 - inline annotation & visbility controls.
+User input 1.1 - inline annotation & visibility controls

-Additionally, we noticed that users often tuck annotations into bookmarks so they can collapse them and keep the workspace neat.
+We also interviewed some users that often tuck annotations into bookmarks so they can collapse them and keep the workspace neat.
 It’s a clever workaround to cut down on clutter, but it can still feel a bit clunky, visually cluttered and don't provide any context.

-I worked with the project manager to figure out where a 'collapsed' annotation could sit without getting in the way of other canvas elements.
-We found out, the right side of the object header was the only spot that made sense, since the left side is already reserved for alerts and warnings indicators.
+We audited the current canvas object layout to determine where a collapsed annotation could sit without interfering with other elements.
+We identified the right side of the object header as the only viable location, since the left side is already dedicated to alert and warning indicators.

 Audit 1.1 - collapsed annotation icon location in canvas object